 A much loved Mum.

 This belief in an afterlife is an in infantile notion- it is like a security blanket.
-Not alone are we asked to ‘respect’ those with such a supernatural belief but they are being accorded a special place in British politics with the C of E as the state religion and, their Bishops in the house of Lords, with their own schools etc. and with the appointment of 13 ‘religious advisors’
+Not alone are we asked to ‘respect’ those with such a supernatural belief but we have to affronted by the special place accorded to the state religion the C of E. They have their Bishops in the house of Lords, their own schools, state and civic occasions in their churches, schools assemlies of a ‘mainly christian character’ all headed up by the Queen who is The Defender of the Faith – her belief and those of some of her subjects in a god and a life after death.

 George Santayna, the philospher, writing of the notion of an afterlife in a lush garden in his book : ” The life of reason’wrote : Amid such scenes a man might remain himself and might fulfil hopes that he had actually cherished on earth.
 He might also find his friends again, which in somewhat generous minds is perhaps the thought that chiefly sustains interest in a posthumous existence.
 But to recognise his friends a man must find them in their bodies, with their familiar habits, voices, and interests; for it is surely an insult to affection to say that he could find them in an eternal formula expressing their idiosyncrasy.
 When, however, it is clearly seen that another life, to supplement this one, must closely resemble it, does not the magic of immortality altogether vanish?
 Is such a reduplication of earthly society at all credible?
 And the prospect of awakening again among houses and trees, among children and dotards, among wars and rumours of wars, still fettered to one personality and one accidental past, still uncertain of the future, is not this prospect wearisome and deeply repulsive?
 Having passed through these things once and bequeathed them to posterity, is it not time for each soul to rest?”